Publix announces major self-checkout update but customers are left divided over the move - NewsBreak

 Willis continued: "As stores go up for remodel we will offer self-checkout if there is space.”

+While Publix seems like the last of the food chain to install the customer-only machines, many of their consumers aren't happy with the update.

-Voicing their opinions on Twitter, some customers have said they won't even stand in the self-checkout line.
+Voicing their opinions on Twitter, some customers won't even stand in the self-checkout line.

 "I will not use the self checkout at Publix or any other business.
-My hope is that it helps keep a job," one person wrote after The Miami Herald announced the upgrade.
+My hope is that it helps keep a job."
+One user said after The Miami Herald announced the upgrade on their verified account.

 With the holiday season approaching, the independent cashier machine will allow Publix's consumers to move quickly along the lines.